-Let's see a few examples to learn the proper use of the Spanish word falta, false friend of the English word fault.
+Let's see a few examples to learn the proper use of the Spanish word falta, a false friend of the English word fault.

 First of all, falta does mean "fault" in the context of sports: